Scottish Country Dancing

 Today, the Society that began with just 27 interested patrons under the leadership of Dr. Jean Milligan and Mrs. Ysobel Stewart of Fasnacloich, has grown into a worldwide organization with over 21,000 members and 166 branches worldwide.
 The title "Royal" was bestowed upon the Society in 1951 by King George VI.
 In 1952, Queen Elizabeth II, herself a Scottish Country Dancer, became a Patron of the Society.

-McBride Hall is the place to be for demonstrations of Scottish Country Dancing.
-Saturdays provide demonstrations by the Los Angeles Branch Demonstration Team, directed by Roberta Gotfried as well as dance demonstrations by members of local classes.
-There are always plenty of audience participation activities for those who would like to learn a bit of this traditional dance form.
-Unlike Highland Dancing which is competitive solo dancing, Country Dancing is non-competitive couples dancing and is enjoyed by dancers of all ages in a social setting.
+McBride Hall is the place to be for demonstrations and workshops of Scottish Country Dancing as well as other celtic music activities.
+Saturdays provide demonstrations by the Los Angeles Branch Demonstration Team, directed by Roberta Gotfried as well as dance workshops for those who would like to learn to "Dance Scottish."
+Unlike Highland Dancing which is competitive solo dancing, country dancing is non-competitive couples dancing (similar to square dancing) and is enjoyed by dancers of all ages in a social setting.

 We hope that you will stop by McBride Hall and join us for two days of music and dancing the Scottish way!